Motorcycle Helmet Guides

 It's an absolute must that a worthy long-distance touring helmet do a handful of things extremely well.
 Balance, ergonomics and low sound-level are of utmost importance, since the rides will generally be long-term and any discomfort is unacceptable.
 Ventilation is critical as well; most touring bikes have upright positions and the helmet venting configuration must be consistent with this position.
 The vents should be at the top of the head, most effectively flowing air when the rider is straight up.
 You will no doubt see upgraded safety certifications, optimal creature comforts and futuristic materials in shell construction.
 We picked several of our favorite long-distance touring helmets and detailed the features and benefits of each in this video in an effort to remove some of the cloudiness that inherently exists when so many options are available.

 Modular motorcycle helmets have skyrocketed in popularity in recent years as a broadening number of riders seek more versatility from their lids.
 Designed to be worn in the full face configuration, with the face shield and chin bar in place, or as an open-face helmet, with the chin bar lifted up, modular helmets are extremely popular in the ADV and sport touring crowds.
 At the base level, all modular helmets have a chin bar that can be flipped up.
-At the next level, helmets like the Shark Evoline completely flip up and around to the back of the head for full-on aerodynamic open-face riding.
-Others, like the Scorpion EXO-900 and the Nolan N43, can be reconfigured from a full face helmet to a comfortable open face helmet in the matter of seconds with removable parts: both of these helmets have removable visors and chin bars and can be configured multiple ways.
+At the next level, helmets like the Shark Evoline 3 ST completely flip up and around to the back of the head for full-on aerodynamic open-face riding.
+Others, like the Scorpion EXO-900 and the Nolan N44, can be reconfigured from a full face helmet to a comfortable open face helmet in the matter of seconds with removable parts: both of these helmets have removable visors and chin bars and can be configured multiple ways.
 It's important to consider the level of versatility you desire when buying a modular helmet, as the chin bar systems, face shields, and occasional sun visors vary from helmet to helmet.

-.As more riders become interested in enduro-style hyper-motard riding and ADV touring with different terrains, dual sport helmets are becoming ubiquitous in the motorcycle helmet world.
+As more riders become interested in enduro-style hyper-motard riding and ADV touring with different terrains, dual sport helmets are becoming ubiquitous in the motorcycle helmet world.
 They offer the versatility of multiple configurations that can be manipulated as conditions dictate: visor on, face shield off; visor on, face shield on; and visor off, face shield off.
 Dual sport helmets generally have oversize face shields for an extra-wide periphery and most allow for the integration of goggles to be worn underneath for that added layer of protection from the elements.
 Enduro helmets range greatly in price, from the basic lids at $100 all the way up to the most technical and extreme helmets that approach the $700 mark.
 Essentially a cross between a street and a dirt helmet, dual sport helmets will hold up and perform remarkably well in all seasons and all weather conditions.
 This guide will help to break down the nuts and bolts of this range of dual sport helmets as well as provide insight as to what exact upgrades you'll be paying for as the price tag grows.

 High visibility gear is a growing trend in the motorcycle gear universe.
 Hi-Viz, or neon, yellow and orange typically comprise two of the most attention grabbing and visible colors in the visual color spectrum.
 The purpose of hi-viz motorcycle gear is to afford the safety conscious rider the best chance at being seen by other motorists and avoid accidents.
 There are twice as many motorists on the road as there were 20 years ago, and staying safe on two wheels continues to increase in importance to many riders.
 Basic hi-viz helmets can start at the entry level at $100 and go all the way up to super-premium and technical helmets that may exceed the $700 mark.
 This guide will help you navigate the lines and applications of helmets which share the "glow in the day" yellow or orange paint job.
 Bright in the name of safety!
 Hi-Viz Brian would be proud.

 Every racer knows that several critical factors must be considered when buying a race helmet.
 The helmet must be lightweight, comfortable, aerodynamic and strong, and the ventilation must be optimal.
 When you're out on the track, you have to be completely dialed in to your riding techniques and can't have any distractions in terms of discomfort with your lid.
 We sorted out our top six picks for race helmets and detailed the weights, features, and benefits of each one.
 We also touch on the racers who are wearing each of the helmets featured.
 Consider this the first stepping stone in your process of sorting out the many race helmet options available.